hackware1993/Flutter_PVState/README.md

 Extremely lightweight state management framework in only 120 lines of code.

-Direct access to state is the red line that cannot be compromised, not controller.something.
+Direct access to state is the bottom line, indirect access such as controller.something is completely unacceptable.

 ## Getting Started